-Georg Voros is currently based in South Africa and one of the country’s most accomplished drummers, teachers and clinicians.
-He is also a mentor and author with his books being read around the world by musicians and non-musicians.
+Formerly from South Africa, Georg Voros is currently based in the North East of England.
+He is a respected drummer, teacher and drum clinician.
+He is also a mentor and author with his books widely read around the world by musicians and also non-musicians.

 With a wealth of international experience he has worked with signed bands achieving chart success, toured and recorded with notable artists, and performed at drum events with drummers such as Jojo Mayer, Dom Famularo, Marco Minnemann, Vusi Khumalo (Paul Simon) and Barry van Zyl (Johnny Clegg).
 He established ‘Georg Voros School of Drumming’ in 2004 which is regarded as one of the premier drum teaching facilities in South Africa.

 Georg began turning heads with his unique brand of drumming in the early 80’s when he became a founder member of cult South African band ‘eVoid’.
 This was Georg’s first experience in constructing his own original drum parts and proved to be a highly inspirational period.
 In 2007 Georg was invited to record the eVoid album “Graffiti Lounge’ in London.